 Please visit hsi.org/dogmeat to learn more about this campaign.

 Q. How can I adopt a dog rescued from a South Korean dog meat farm?

 Thank you for offering a home to a dog in need!
-As part of our dog meat farm closures, HSI has transported dogs to the U.S., the U.K., Canada, and the Netherlands where they are placed with shelter and rescue organizations for care, medical and behavioral evaluation and eventual adoption.
-We post links to lists of the organizations at which HSI has placed dogs here.
+As part of our dog meat farm closures, HSI has transported dogs to the U.S., the U.K., Canada and the Netherlands, where they are placed with shelter and rescue organizations for care, medical and behavioral evaluation and eventual adoption.
+We post links to lists of the organizations through which HSI has placed dogs here and here.
 HSI does not facilitate adoption.
 Please contact the organizations directly to find out how to meet the dogs and apply to adopt.

 Q. I just visited [country] and dogs and cats suffering on the streets.
 What are you doing/what can I do?
 Can HSI come to my country and help?

 Over the past 25 years, HSI has been developing culturally sensitive approaches to manage street animals humanely and effectively, partnering with governments and local organizations so that our programs will be sustainable in the long term.
 These programs include veterinary training in high-quality, high-volume spay/neuter surgery; sterilization; vaccination; and strong public engagement to change human behavior in relation to community and owned animals.
 HSI also partners with veterinarians who understand the need for low-cost services.
 Learn more about our approach and programs.

 At this time, HSI is focused on specific areas in Asia, Africa and Latin America and regret that we do not have the capacity to initiate programs in every region in great need.
 Once we pass programs on to our local partners, we can start new programs in other locations.
 We have compiled a list of resources for organizations and individuals who would like to help dogs and cats in their own country at hsi.org/resources.
 For further inquiries, please write to email@example.com.